 That doesn't mean San Jose is guaranteed an eight-team field with no local flavor.
 The bracketing process is complicated and unpredictable, with a litany of rules designed to create balance across the four regions.

-Cal could end up in HP simply
+Cal could end up in HP simply through happenstance.
+Arizona could be shipped here because of a procedural hiccup.

 But at this point, we shouldn't count on seeing the Bears, Bruins, Gaels, Zags or Wildcats anywhere except on television.